Home

 Biography

-Alum of Savannah College of Art and Design and the THNK School of Creative Leadership and Innovation.
-Guest lecturer and presenter at Yale, Harvard, Princeton, MIT, Lund University in Sweden, NYU, Rollins College, Wharton, Temple, Drexel, U Penn and more.
+An alumnus of the Savannah College of Art and Design and the THNK School of Creative Leadership and Innovation, Gosier frequently shares his expertise as a guest lecturer at prestigious institutions including Yale, Harvard, Princeton, MIT, and Wharton.